 Home inspectors play a crucial role in the home-buying process.
-A home inspection is not required by law, but, according to a study from the National Association of Realtors (NAR) and the American Society of Home Inspectors (ASHI), 77% of recent home buyers had an inspection before making their purchase.
+A home inspection is not required by law.
+However, according to a study from the National Association of Realtors (NAR) and the American Society of Home Inspectors (ASHI), 77% of recent home buyers had an inspection before purchasing.

 Professional home inspectors visually assess the systems and components of existing homes or new construction.
 They identify and report on potential issues with the building that a home buyer should be aware of were they to purchase the property.
 An inspection report is believed to be the most accurate report on the condition of a home.

 This means that insight from a home inspector is vital to the purchasing process.
-A home inspector’s report could save a home buyer thousands of dollars and a great deal of stress.
-However, these reports should be provided by someone who has trained specifically for the job – a professional home inspector.
+A home inspector’s report could save a home buyer thousands of dollars and stress.
+However, these reports should be provided by someone trained specifically for the job – a professional home inspector.

-If you’re thinking about becoming a home inspector, it’s a good idea to do research before you jump in headfirst.
-You’ll want to be familiar with what a home inspector does and what it takes to be trained as a home inspector, as well as what the requirements are in your state.
+If you’re considering becoming a home inspector, it’s a good idea to research before jumping in headfirst.
+You’ll want to be familiar with what a home inspector does, what it takes to be trained as a home inspector, and what the requirements are in your state.

 Becoming a home inspector requires more than knowing how an HVAC system works or looking for issues in a crawl space.

-A qualified home inspector will need to stay on top of a few variables.
+A qualified home inspector must stay on top of a few variables.
 These include:

-Note that once you have completed the required steps to become a home inspector, you should be prepared to regularly market your business, attend networking events, and complete continuing education programs.
+Once you have completed the required steps to become a home inspector, you should be prepared to market your business regularly, attend networking events, and complete continuing education programs.

 What are the state requirements around home inspection?

-First, it’s important to know what a home inspector is required to do (or not do) in the state in which the home inspection will be conducted.
-The laws and regulations around home inspection vary by state, and no state requires that a home inspection needs to be completed before a home is purchased.
+First, it’s essential to know what a home inspector must do (or not) in the state where the home inspection will be conducted.
+The laws and regulations around home inspection vary by state, and no state requires a home inspection to be completed before a home is purchased.

-However, when you are conducting a home inspection, you’ll need to follow the rules of the state.
+However, when conducting a home inspection, you must follow the state’s rules.
 For example, home inspectors are regulated under Chapter 9.3 [195-7199] if working in the state of California, and this law states that home inspectors are not allowed to perform repairs to a structure that they or their home inspection company inspected within the past year.
-A home inspector must also perform physical examinations to the residence’s pool and spa, if they exist, to assess for safety and preventative drowning measures.
+A home inspector must also perform physical examinations of the residence’s pool and spa, if they exist, to assess for safety and preventative drowning measures.

-Laws like these can change regularly and a professional home inspector is expected to stay up to date with these changes.
+Laws like these can change regularly, and a professional home inspector is expected to stay current.

-Does a home inspector need licensing and/or certifications?
+Does a home inspector need licensing or certifications?

-The processes of licensing and certification are again unique to the state in which you work and can change every year.
-In the state of Kansas, for example, the law regulating home inspectors expired in 2013.
+The licensing and certification processes are again unique to the state in which you work and can change every year.
+In Kansas, for example, the law regulating home inspectors expired in 2013.
 The Kansas Home Inspectors Professional Competence and Financial Responsibility Act required home inspectors in Kansas to abide by a set of standards and to have at least 80 hours of formal training.

 This law was enacted to regulate who can perform home inspections.
-However, now that the law has expired, home inspectors are once again deregulated.
+However, now that the statute has expired, home inspectors are again deregulated.

 If your state does not require any licensing or certification to perform home inspections, then it would further legitimize your business for you to obtain a certificate.
 Certification and continuing education will show future customers that you are serious about your career and can be trusted to inspect their potential future home.